-1. Compensation for bargaining unit members for a work assignment shall be paid at a rate of $22.00 per hour.
+Compensation for bargaining unit members for a work assignment shall be paid at a rate of $22.00 per hour.
 College Policy 6Hx2-3.07 prevails in specifying the combined maximum hours an Adjunct may be engaged in work activities for teaching and additional work assignments.

+An exception to this provision is payment to Adjunct Faculty who are also Lab Assistants.
+These Lab Assistants will continue to earn their current hourly rate as of July 15, 2022.

+High-Need Additional Work Assignments.
+An Adjunct Professor may be given a High-Need Additional Work Assignment that will be paid $23.00 to $45.00 per hour, as determined by the College.

 2. The additional work assignment shall be described in an Additional Work Assignment Form (Appendix F).
 The additional work assignment is at the sole discretion of the Dean of the applicable Pathway, or his or her designee.